ErpNetDocs/tech/modules/financials/excise/index.md

 > [!NOTE]
 > Some excise-related definitions are auto-generated while others like product type and capacity need to be manually set-up.
 It is **not possible** to submit a document without specifying a product type for all of your excise products.

-### Banderol stamp report
+## Banderol stamp report

 ## Excise declaration

-Once filled, a transaction document must be exported as an **XML file** and sent to the relevant taxing authority and/or customs office.
-Unless otherwise stated, **all** of your monthly transactions are automatically included in a final **excise declaration** that you must also export and send.
+Once filled, a transaction document must be exported as an **XML file** and sent to a taxing authority and/or customs office.
+As a legal requirement, **all** of your monthly transactions are automatically included in a final **excise declaration** that you must also export and send.

-This document unites the product operations you have reported for the month and further delivers summarized information.
+The purpose of this document is to unite the transaction documents you have reported for the month, include a banderol stamping report, and summarize your product availability and excise payments.

 > [!NOTE]
 > Customs offices may have the legal right to also electronically scan the movements of products in and out of your tax warehouse.
 Additional **transactions** will be generated for each operation and are automatically included in the final excise declaration.

 ![Excise](pictures/excise_declare.png)

-A typical declaration includes the following:
+A typical excise declaration has the following:

 1. "From" and "To" date fields which determine the scope of the declaration (e.g. from the 1st of December until the 31st of December)
 2. A list of excise products and their quantities